ncn-foreigners/NMAR/articles/el_empirical_likelihood_theory.md

   ${logit}\left( \text{observed response rate} \right)$.
 An internal last-chance Broyden retry may be used if Newton fails to converge;
   this is not a user-facing mode.

-### Variance and Stability

-For standard errors, use bootstrap variance.
-Analytical delta variance for EL is disabled in this version; derivations are omitted.

 ### Practical Identifiability and Diagnostics